Foraging Tours, Walks, Classes, and Groups (Updated for 2021)

 3. Resilient Roots

 Laven Kallmeyer is the owner of Resilient Roots.
 Her passion lies in medicinal plants and nature.
-Resilient Roots is located at Berea, which is a home rule class city in Madison County, Kentucky.
+Resilient Roots is located in Berea, Kentucky.
 She offers herbal wellness consultations, educational workshops, and more.

 - More information: https://resilientrootsky.com/